Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Our GE partnership is progressing well, as demand for aircraft engines remains quite high, supporting our current investments for future capacity.

-Based on these global trends we are starting to see some signs of volume recovery, which is evident in our top line sales trends.
-But more importantly the positive impact is also evident on cash flow trends, which you can find on slide 5.
+Based on these global trends, we are starting to see some signs of volume recovery, which is evident in our top line sales trends.
+But more importantly, the positive impact is also evident on cash flow trends, which you can find on slide 5.

-First quarter operating cash flow of $710 million was 28% above last year and 26% of sales.
-In fact this was our highest first quarter operating cash flow ever.
-In line with the strategy employees around the world are managing all aspects of operating cash flow.
+First quarter operating cash flow of $710 million was 28% above last year, and 26% of sales.
+In fact, this was our highest first quarter operating cash flow ever.
+In line with the strategy, employees around the world are managing all aspects of operating cash flow.
 And the positive results have been clear.

 Furthermore, efforts to control capital spending have enabled $383 million of free cash flow this quarter, which is 67% higher than prior year.
 The free cash flow was used to fund dividends and pay down approximately $170 million of debt.